Sombreffe Castle

 Sombreffe Castle, locally known as Château de Sombreffe, lies northwest of the town with the same name, in the province of Namur in the Wallonia region in Belgium.

-Sombreffe Castle was built in the early beginning of the 13th century as a simple keep pertaining to the Lords of Orbais.
-It was a border fortress of the duchy of Brabant, just like the castles of Corroy-le-Chateau, Opprebais and Walhain.
-Later in the 13th century the Lords of Orbais surrounded the keep with a circular curtain wall.
-This wall was equipped with several towers, a gate and a secondary keep.
+Sombreffe Castle was built in the early 13th century as a simple keep belonging to the Lords of Orbais.
+It served as a border fortress of the duchy of Brabant, similar to the castles of Corroy-le-Chateau, Opprebais, and Walhain.
+Later in the 13th century, the Lords of Orbais surrounded the keep with a circular curtain wall.
+This wall was equipped with several towers, a gate, and a secondary keep.

-In 1446 the castle passed to the Vernembourg family by marriage.
-They kept the castle until 1543.
-Several other families passed as owners of Sombreffe Castle; Culembourg, Lalaing, Ligne, Oignies and finally the Lannoy family.
+In 1446, the castle passed to the Vernembourg family through marriage.
+They retained ownership of the castle until 1543.
+Several other families owned Sombreffe Castle over time, including Culembourg, Lalaing, Ligne, Oignies, and finally the Lannoy family.

-At the end of the 16th century the upper part of the primary keep, where the residence of the Lord was situated, was destroyed by fire.
-In the beginning of the 17th century this part was rebuilt with the use of bricks.
+At the end of the 16th century, the upper part of the main keep, where the lord’s residence was located, was destroyed by fire.
+In the early 17th century, this section was rebuilt using bricks.

-In the 18th century a new residence for the Lord was built beside the primary keep.
-In the 19th century the castle was used for agricultural purposes.
-A doctor Geerts bought Sombreffe Castle in 1982 and restored it.
+In the 18th century, a new residence for the lord was constructed beside the main keep.
+During the 19th century, the castle was used for agricultural purposes.
+A doctor named Geerts purchased Sombreffe Castle in 1982 and restored it.

 Sombreffe Castle is a typical Belgian plain castle.
-At present it is said to be used for parties, marriages and as a restaurant.
-But when I visited it seemed that it hadn't been used for these purposes for some time now.
-Nevertheless a very nice castle.
+Today, it is said to be used for parties, weddings, and as a restaurant.
+However, during my visit, it seemed it hadn't been used for these purposes for some time.
+Nevertheless, it remains a very nice castle.
+The castle’s courtyard is freely accessible, with only the main keep and the area behind it being private.

 Gallery